Welcome to Your Future

 Once you’ve started to answer the design questions in the first part, you can start to implement it, by testing and building your career:

-• Chapter 15: Organising your future investigates how to schedule and organise the activities in this guidebook
+• Chapter 15: Organising Your Future investigates how to schedule and organise the activities in this guidebook

-• Chapter 16: Researching your future investigates if a Masters degree or a PhD right for you?
+• Chapter 16: Researching Your Future investigates if a Masters degree or a PhD right for you?

-• Chapter 17: Enjoying your future is a musical interlude, providing a soundtrack that might help with your wellbeing
+• Chapter 17: Enjoying Your Future is a musical interlude, providing a soundtrack that might help with your wellbeing

-0.5.4 Deploying your future
+0.5.4 Deploying Your Future

 The fourth part of this book, looks at deployment issues that follow from the design, build and test phases above.
 You’ll need good deployment strategies to help with the inevitable stresses and strains of building your future as shown in 0.7